 With his homeland victorious in securing independence, there was much to rejoice about but still too much to fear.
 The Chinese would continue their aggressive advance from afar through ill-gotten seizure of oil rights; and political instability and residue from civil war will see to it that the country will be characterised by chaos for years to come.
 But it was a good day, he reminded himself.
 Even The Mayor hosted a reception for him and his compatriots.
 He joked they had risen to status of local celebrity though conceded it wasn’t quite in the same league as the County team.
 It didn’t take him long to get hooked on the game, and he proudly explained two of his sons were showing an impressive flair for it.
 With that one of them floated in with a hurley and a greeting in an accent flatter than the more mountainous song he had on arrival.

-Lately, Moses had become increasingly pre-occupied with other family members left behind.
+Lately, Joseph had become increasingly pre-occupied with other family members left behind.
 The phone-calls he is making now are less concerned with chasing up delayed social welfare payments than getting help to start the arduous procedure of family reunification.
 With little guarantee of it leading anywhere.
 He interpreted and reinterpreted my silent nodding until he had sculpted an answer that made the best sense to himself.
 “I have no choice but to try.
 It is my responsibility”.
 His speech slowed down as it always did when it came to matters grave; the lilting distinctive roll on his Rs serving as italics for the key word.
 I wrapped my mind in the branches of his voice and stayed there for as long as I could.
 Its roots run seven hundred miles down into his soul.

 Scratching his scarred head with his remaining fingers, he tried to remember what it was he was going to say.
 Within minutes we had both forgotten how we got on to the subject of goats.
 I sunned myself in the rays of his laugh and smiled on hearing the sound I never fail to recollect in the silence of my memories.
 I noted a new fireguard surrounding the entire fireplace.
 For at least two agencies, this will be ticked as an indicator of the family’s successful resettlement.
 I could almost hear the heave of relief from the same bureaucrats on spotting all the curtains were opened at the front of the house.
 A sure sign they were fast becoming one of us.